What is a SOAP Note?

 The Subjective, Objective, Assessment, and Plan (SOAP) Note is an acronym representing a well-known framework for multidisciplinary therapy progress notes.
 A progress note reflects what was done in a specific session and the uniformity of the SOAP template makes it easier for colleagues and other clinicians to understand your sessions.
 SOAP notes are also the easiest way to make sure you are including each of your patient’s insurance company’s requirements, as well as advocating for your patient’s medical necessity.

 Using the acronym SOAP, the progress note should include subjective, objective, assessment, and plan data.
-The SOAP note is an efficient way for SLPs, OTs, PTs, BCBAs, and clinicians to document in an organized and structured way.
+The SOAP note is an efficient way to document in an organized and structured way for:

 If your practice offers services such as Occupational Therapy (OT), Physical Therapy (PT), Speech-Language Pathology (SLP), or any additional therapy and wants to increase efficiency and streamline documentation, our SOAP notes tips are a great place to start.